rbhunia/spring-ai/Module 1: Spring AI Fundamentals and Setup.md

-Sure!
-Here’s your content properly formatted in Markdown:

 # Introduction to Generative AI and Large Language Models (LLMs)

 Generative AI is rapidly transforming various industries, offering unprecedented capabilities in content creation, problem-solving, and automation.
 This lesson provides a foundational understanding of Generative AI and Large Language Models (LLMs), setting the stage for leveraging Spring AI to build innovative applications.
 We'll explore the core concepts, architectures, and applications of these technologies, preparing you to effectively utilize LLMs in your projects.